telerik/kendo-ui-core/docs/introduction.md

 ### Kendo UI Professional

 Kendo UI Professional is one of the commercial versions of Kendo UI.
-It is a comprehensive framework providing 70+ Kendo UI widgets, and includes a simple and consistent programming interface, a rock-solid DataSource, out-of-the-box themes, an MVVM framework, and more.
+It is a comprehensive framework providing 70+ Kendo UI widgets, and includes a simple and consistent programming interface, a rock-solid Data Source, out-of-the-box themes, an MVVM framework, and more.
 Kendo UI Professional includes widgets for enterprise-grade line-of-business applications and is suitable for creating professional websites that require expert and timely technical support.

 * [List of Kendo UI Components]({% slug bundle_supportfor_kendoui_components %})
 * [Browser Support]({% slug wbe_browserand_operating_system_support %})